microsoft/winget-pkgs/doc/manifest/schema/1.1.0/singleton.md

  **Optional Field**

  This key represents the path to install the package if the installer supports installing the package in a user configurable location.
-The **&lt;INSTALLPATH&gt;** token can be included in the switch value so the Windows Package Manager will replace the token with user provided path.
+The **&lt;INSTALLPATH&gt;** token can be included in the switch value so the Windows Package Manager will replace the token with the user provided path.
 </details>

 <details>